NewCenturyParty/21st_Century_Act/21st_Century_Act/06_Part_VI_The_PostMonarchy_Head_of_State.md

 (2) A change of style or name made under this Part, or regulations made under this Part, does not:

-(3) Affect the body’s rights, obligations, assets, liabilities, or legal proceedings;
+    (a) Affect the body’s rights, obligations, assets, liabilities, or legal proceedings;

-(2) Require the re-execution of any instrument or contract; and
+    (b) Require the re-execution of any instrument or contract; and

-(3) Invalidate any act done or to be done in relation to the body.
+    (c) Invalidate any act done or to be done in relation to the body.

-(4) All officers and employees continue in office or employment on the same terms until changed in accordance with the law.
+(3) All officers and employees continue in office or employment on the same terms until changed in accordance with the law.

 ### Section 165: Property, Contracts, Liabilities, and Proceedings